 Every online training course is unique, with a specific goal and audience that determines your approach.
-We’ve put together 8 innovative web-based training examples to give you inspiration for your next project.
+When it comes to creating digital training that makes a difference, it’s important to understand the wants, needs and learning styles of your target audience.
+We’ve put together 10 innovative online training examples to give you inspiration for your next project.

 People connect with and remember stories, which is why they’re a tried and tested learning approach.
 They can be used to tackle seemingly dry subjects, like compliance or soft skills, making them far more real and engaging for your audience.

 Remember that stories can be told through many different mediums.
 High-impact video drama can certainly pack a punch, but, as this online training example shows, compelling words, visuals and a sprinkling of sound effects can be equally as engaging.
 Get our top 5 storytelling tips here.